-Many Canberrans escape to the valley and the surrounding mountain trails on weekends to four wheel drive, camp, hike, as well as fish the waters of the Goodradigbee River.
+Many Canberrans escape to the valley and the surrounding mountain trails on weekends to four wheel drive, camp, hike, as well as fish the waters of the Goodradigto make it to the water's edge.

 "The Goodradigbee River has had a long association with flyfishing," he said.